drCrowned/rojoworkflow-template/README.md

 ### 2: Setup Stylua and Selene

 ## Before proceeding, know these tips!
 Hey, just a reminder that Rojo does delete everything it finds in defined structures.
-So if it finds an unknown instance not defined in DataModel\ReplicatedStorage\SharedCodebase, it will make them **poof**.
+So if it finds an unknown instance not defined in DataModel\ReplicatedStorage\SharedCodebase, it will make them **p o o f**.

 You don't want that, right?
 Maybe there are instances, like a sound, that you want to keep in folders next to your scripts.
 In my case, my characters in Zenless Battlegrounds have accessories for the system to reference, but I don't want the hard work to be drained.
 That is why I put a *json* file in every necessary folder.
 You can find the said file under the project structure—*init.meta.json*, to be exact.